Keep reading below for the top Melbourne Cup tips and advice from pro punter Trevor Lawson, as he dishes out his pointers on how to handle the week

 Horses come from all around Australia for this week how do you go lining up the form?

-I personally don’t find it too much of an issue, I have all the form covered for the Victorian runners and there is a lot of information available like replays etc to get a guide on the interstate raiders.
+I personally don’t find it too much of an issue.
+I have all the form covered for the Victorian runners.
+There is a lot of information available like replays etc to get a guide on the interstate raiders.

 Advice for keeping a healthy punting balance this week?

 It is important to not change your process, your betting levels or structure just for this week.
-Yes, it’s a big week in racing and there is a lot of value in markets and a lot of media attention and the urge to bet right up is strong.
-However there is no last race or last meeting and sticking to the plan you have outlined will not only hold you in good stead for the week but also going forward in the coming months.
+Yes, it’s a big week in racing and there is a lot of value in markets.
+There’s a lot of media attention and the urge to bet right up is strong.
+However there is no last race or last meeting.
+Sticking to the plan you have outlined will not hold you in good stead.
 If it’s a maiden at Hamilton or the Melbourne Cup, the workings of your bank must remain the same.
 Discipline is the key.